aakatheeri/transitions-cocos2d-ios/README.md

-transitions-cocos2d-iphone
+transitions-cocos2d-ios
 ==========================

-Examples of scene replacement transitions using CCTransition in cocos2d for iphone.
+Examples of scene replacement transitions using CCTransition in cocos2d for iphone (v.3).
 This small project is made for new cocos2d developers who want know how transition is looks like with watching code of each transition.
 Current transitions shown on projects are:

 - Cross Fade With Duration Transition
 - Fade With Color Transition